spacemeshos/QA-smapp/cases/Smapper/Mnemonics-restore.md

 3. User enters words with leading/trailing whitespace in the 12-word backup.
 4. User confirms the recovery process.

-**Test Data:** 12-word backup with leading/trailing whitespace.
+**Test Data:** 12-word backup with leading/trailing whitespace:
+1.  stock
+2. orbit
+3.  acquire
+4. such
+5.  sure
+6. yard
+7. property
+8. spoon
+9. upgrade
+10. mango
+11. horse
+12. effort

-**Expected Result:** The recovery process should handle whitespace gracefully and be successful.
+**Expected Result:** The recovery process should fail, smapp should not accept spaces at all.

 **Actual Result:** [Save the actual result here after test execution]